Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 The Health Services staff is available to consult with parents and students.
 They can be reached at 231.276.7220.

-Students must be able to: manage his or her personal care, move independently from place to place, and live cooperatively in a cabin setting.
+Students must be able to: Manage their own personal care, move independently from place to place, and live cooperatively in a cabin setting.

 Interlochen takes the safety of students very seriously.
 Here are just a few measures that Interlochen has taken to ensure the well-being of students: